xinychen/awesome-latex-drawing/README.md

 ## Gallery

 Looking for some good LaTeX drawing examples?
-Here is a few (20+) to peruse.
+Here are 30+ graphics for showing how to draw in LaTaX.

 <br>